Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior

 \subsection{Mixed Multi-path Residual block}

-To extract slight and weak high-frequency textures in the degraded image, we propose a mixed multi-path residual block (MMRB).
-Here we will clearly describe its structure in Fig.~\ref{fig2:MMRB}.
-We design a two-branch and interactive feature extraction network, unlike previous works~\cite{szegedy2015going,szegedy2017inception,zhang2018residual,li2018multi-scale}.
-We first equally split the input multi-channel feature maps $\boldsymbol{X}_{I}$ rather than reduce dimensionality using a $ 1 \times 1 $ bottleneck layer, which can reduce the parameters of convolution calculation for each branch.
+To better preserve the original facial features and avoid excessive fantasy, we propose a mixed multi-path residual block (MMRB) to extract slight and weak high-frequency textures in the degraded image.
+Here we will clearly describe its structure in Fig.\ref{fig2:MMRB}.
+We design a two-branch and interactive feature extraction network, unlike previous works\cite{szegedy2015going,szegedy2017inception,zhang2018residual,li2018multi-scale}.
+We first equally split the input multi-channel feature maps $\boldsymbol{X}_{I}$ rather than reduce dimension using a $ 1 \times 1 $ bottleneck layer to reduce introduced parameters.